carzuiliam/fast-line-integral-convolution/README.md

 # Fast and Resolution Independent Line Integral Convolution (FastLIC) in Java

 This project is an implementation of the **Fast and Resolution Independent Line Integral Convolution (LIC)** algorithm for flow visualization, written entirely in Java.
 The LIC techniques are widely used for visualizing vector fields, generating high-quality textures that represent the flow direction in the field.
+This project also includes the original LIC implementation.

 ## Introduction